 - Widgets – Small boxes of content that sit around the activity wall.
 Examples include adding a calendar for an event group, a fixture list for a sport-based group, text widgets for sharing group rules, list of external links and to related groups.
 The opportunity to add widget functionality is as varied as the ways groups can be used.

-- Paywall – This feature allows you to restrict access to specific groups until a one off or monthly fee is paid.
-This can be great source of revenue, provided your community has appropriate content to merit paying.
+- Paywall – This feature allows you to restrict access to specific groups until a one-off or monthly fee is paid.
+This can be a great source of revenue, provided your community has appropriate content to merit pay.

 BuddyPress groups offer an incredible platform for delivering core community functionality.
 As is often the case, the devil is in the detail.
 Getting groups ‘right’ comes down to effective planning.
 The user experience is brought into focus by removing the features you don’t need, providing members with the features they need and developing functionality to enhance core services, in line with your goals and ambitions.